Marc Benioff Sells 2,300 Shares of salesforce.com, inc. (NYSE:CRM) Stock

-salesforce.com, inc. (NYSE:CRM – Get Rating) CEO Marc Benioff sold 2,300 shares of the company’s stock in a transaction that occurred on Thursday, February 24th.
-The shares were sold at an average price of $196.92, for a total transaction of $452,916.00.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this link.
+salesforce.com, inc. (NYSE:CRM – Get Rating) CEO Marc Benioff sold 2,300 shares of salesforce.com stock in a transaction dated Monday, February 28th.
+The stock was sold at an average price of $209.28, for a total transaction of $481,344.00.
+The sale was disclosed in a filing with the SEC, which can be accessed through the SEC website.

 Marc Benioff also recently made the following trade(s):